otrv4/otrv4/architecture-decisions/001-security-level.md

 used [\[1\]](#references): it hedges against some amount of analytical advance against elliptic curves.

-To achieve classic Diffie-Hellman ~128-bit security, we use a brace key of 3072-bit, which is described in
+To achieve classic Diffie-Hellman ~128-bit security, we use a 3072-bit brace key, as described in
 [ADR 5](https://github.com/otrv4/otrv4/blob/master/architecture-decisions/005-brace-keys.md).

-We use XSalsa20 as the encryption stream cipher because it has a block size of 512 bits compared to AES' block size of 128 bits.
-XSalsa20 is faster than AES and immune to timing attacks.
-Since its nonce is significantly larger, it is safe randomly generate it.
-It takes 2<sup>249</sup> simple operations against XSalsa20 reduced to 8 rounds to break it.
-In OTRv4, XSalsa20 is used with the following parameters: 20 rounds, 192-bits nonce, and 256-bit key.
+We use Chacha20 as the encryption stream cipher because it is faster than AES in software-only implementations, it is not sensitive to timing attacks and has undergone rigorous analysis ([\[3\]](#references), [\[4\]](#references) and [\[5\]](#references)).
+We chose this over AES as future advances cryptanalysis might uncover security issues with it, its performance on platforms that lack dedicated hardware is slow, and many AES implementations are vulnerable to cache-collision timing attacks [\[6]\](#references).
+This is all defined in [\[7\]](#references).

+We chose to use the modified version of Chacha20 as defined in [\[7\]](#references).
+In OTRv4, therefore, we used the following parameters:
+20 rounds, a 256-bit key, and a 32-bit block count.
+As we are using a unique message key for each encrypted message, we can use a constant nonce set to 0.
+With this, it will remain true that `nonce, key` pairs are never reused for different messages.

 The protocol uses SHAKE-256 as the hash function, as it gives a 256-bit security if the output is 64 bytes, and 128 if the output is 32 bytes.
 We only use